Automated description from the Alliance of Genome Resources (Release 8.3.0)

 Predicted to enable syntaxin binding activity.
-Involved in several processes, including chemical synaptic transmission; neurogenesis; and protein targeting.
-Acts upstream of or within musculoskeletal movement; neurofilament cytoskeleton organization; and regulation of growth.
+Involved in several processes, including apoptotic DNA fragmentation; chemical synaptic transmission; and neurogenesis.
+Acts upstream of or within several processes, including homeostasis of number of cells within a tissue; musculoskeletal movement; and neurofilament cytoskeleton organization.
 Part of GARP complex.
 Is active in mitochondrion.
 Used to study Werdnig-Hoffmann disease and amyotrophic lateral sclerosis type 1.
 Orthologous to human VPS54 (VPS54 subunit of GARP complex).

 This site uses cookies.